Using Artec 3D scanning technology to keep Dutch Royal Navy ships in ideal condition

-3D scanning is also useful for reverse engineering seats on FRISC-type high-speed boats, which can make up to 80 km/h and is used for intercepting purposes.
+3D scanning is also useful for reverse engineering seats on FRISC-type high-speed boats, which can make up to 80 km/h and are used for intercepting purposes.

 Because of the high impact on the waves, the seats can crack and need repairing.
 In a recent project, Marinebedrijf Koninklijke Marine scanned one of the seats with Eva 3D imager and used the 3D information to create a reverse engineered mold, from which seats are repaired.

 “After collecting data, we are using all the tools available in Artec Studio to get a perfect model,” says Ben Jansen.
 “If we need to do modifications where Artec Studio does not have the necessary tools, such as adding material to the 3D model, we export the file to other software, where we can make the required changes.”

 After post-processing, the model is usually exported to Spaceclaim, a CAD package for reverse engineering.
 And then a 3D file for 3D printing, milling, or 3D welding is created.
 If necessary, 2D and 3D drawings are made for tool shops within the Royal Navy.

 “In all of this the role of 3D scanning is growing rapidly,” says Ben Jansen.
 “We noticed that when you have a perfect tool like this, also other people suddenly see the impact and how easy it is to make a matching scan of an object.
 Then they want to use the scanner as well.”